-The District seeks to foster an environment in which all employees and students feel free to report incidents of discrimination and harassment, including sexual harassment, without fear of retaliation or reprisal.
-Therefore, the District also strictly prohibits retaliation against any individual for filing a complaint or for participating in an investigation.
+The College District seeks to foster an environment in which all employees, students, unpaid interns, and volunteers feel free to report incidents of harassment without fear of retaliation or reprisal.
+Therefore, the College District also strictly prohibits retaliation against any individual for filing a complaint of harassment or for participating in a harassment investigation.
+Such conduct is illegal and constitutes a violation of this policy.
+All allegations of retaliation will be swiftly and thoroughly investigated.
+If the College District determines that retaliation has occurred, it will take all reasonable steps within its power to stop such conduct.
+Individuals who engage in retaliatory conduct are subject to disciplinary action, up to and including termination or expulsion.